yvesshum/bikeshop-webapp/public/src/Staff/HourLoggingApproval/README.md

 #Hour Logging Approval

-*Purpose*: To let staff verify youth's hour logging requests.
+Purpose: To let staff verify youth's hour logging requests.

-*   Requirements*:
+Requirements:
   * A way to

 Once a staf verifies it the hours are then transferred from `Pending Hours` to `Current Hours`